 We should start a podcast!

 I get it!
-Podcasts are huge.
 There has been a huge consumer rush to podcast listening.
 A third of people in the U.S. listen to at least one podcast a month.
 I definitely count myself among the crowd of podcast super-fans.
 Do people even watch TV anymore?
 I don’t.
 I listen to podcasts instead.

-And podcasts are a fantastically rich medium.
+Podcasts are a fantastically rich medium.
 There’s a reason people love their favorite podcasts so much: Good podcasts make you feel like you’re inside a story.
 You get to know podcast hosts, and listening to them feels intimate.
 You don’t get the same experience from half-watching a TV show or scanning a blog post.

 So what do you say to your boss or coworker who has a big idea for a new podcast?
 Let’s talk through the questions you should ask before you start a podcast.